Sewq/product-complaint-service/README.md

     to build and deploy both postgres database and application.
 After application has started, it will be accepting http requests @ http://localhost:4002 url.

-- Docker + IDE:
+- Docker postgres + IDE:

   In `docker-compose.yml` file, service `product-complaint-service` can be commented out in order to run only the postgres database on docker, and service on local env.
-  It is also required to uncomment `#datasource Postgresql Docker + IDE:` config section in `applicaion.properties` file.
+  It is also required to run the application with `dev` profile.

 - IDE + postgres

-  In `application.properties` file correct datasource config should be provided pointing to existing postgres database.
+  In `application-local.properties` file correct datasource config should be provided pointing to existing postgres database.
+  Also it is required to run the application with `local` profile.

 - IDE + h2

   It is also possible to run entire service on H2 database.
-Simply uncomment `#datacource IDE + h2` config section in `application.properties` file.
+Simply run the application with `h2` profile.

 ### Ready to use HTTP requests